ve-header title="Inspirational Kent Women Writers" background=gh:kent-map/images/banners/18c.jpg .sticky

 May Aldington

 May Aldington wrote Meg of the Salt Pans set in a Kentish village near Sandport (Sandwich).
-The book draws on her own experiences living at the Bell and Anchor in Sandwich.
 May was praised for her ‘excellent pen pictures of Kentish people — people that we seem to know without being able to actually recognise’.

 Jane Austen